anquanscan/sec-tools/README.md

 [appsweep-gradle](https://github.com/Guardsquare/appsweep-gradle): This Gradle plugin can be used to continuously integrate app scanning using AppSweep into your Android app build process
 [Adding-Security-to-Maven-Spring-WebApp](https://github.com/AdityaKshettri/Adding-Security-to-Maven-Spring-WebApp): In this project, I have worked on Maven Spring Web Application where I have provided Authentication and Authorization security to the web app using Netbeans 11.3
 [firefox_tunnel](https://github.com/CoolerVoid/firefox_tunnel): The way to use firefox to make a tunnel to remote communication, bypass  any firewall
 [OASS](https://github.com/JavierOlmedo/OASS): 📄 OWASP Automatic Scan Script
+[myProject](https://github.com/iRaneem/myProject): these are some presentation of projects I worked on through time ( Note* : I did publish other documents despite ppt like source code & report ..etc. in other repository so u can check it out )